-ISTHA collects tolls at 22 mainline plazas and 53 ramp plazas.
+ISTHA collects tolls at 22 mainline plazas and 54 ramp plazas.
 All of the mainline plazas and two of the ramp plazas offer plaza attendants for motorists paying cash, requiring change, or requesting receipts.
-The remaining 51 ramp plazas are unattended.
-Toll payments can be made either electronically using the I-PASS system or with exact change at all plazas except at four All Electronic Tolling (AET) plazas discussed below.
+The remaining 52 ramp plazas are unattended.
+Toll payments can be made either electronically using the I-PASS system or with exact change at all plazas except the four all-electronic tolling (AET) plazas discussed below.

 Electronic toll collection (ETC) started on the Illinois Tollway system in 1993 with a small pilot program on part of the Veterans Memorial Tollway.
-In 1994, electronic tolling expanded to other plazas, and in 1995, I-PASS-only lanes were introduced.
+In 1994, electronic tolling expanded to other plazas, and in 1995, I-PASS Only lanes were introduced.
 In 1998, the Illinois Tollway began installing I-PASS Express lanes that enabled drivers to pay tolls while traveling at higher speeds through the plazas.
 ORT, which allows I-PASS payment at highway speeds, was introduced on all mainline plazas between 2005 and 2006.
 With ORT, only cash-paying patrons must merge to the right lanes to use the toll plazas located to the right of the ORT lanes, and re-enter the roadway after paying their toll.
 Vehicles utilizing I-PASS pay as they pass under the toll gantry in their current lane.

 A toll rate increase in 2005 doubled PC cash rates for cash payers, while PC I-PASS rates remained unchanged.
-CV toll rate increases ranged from 75 to 275 percent, depending on class, time-of-day, and payment type.
-The 2005 toll schedule offered off-peak I-PASS discounts for CVs for the first time.
+CV toll rate increases ranged from 75 to 275 percent, depending on class, time of day, and payment type.
+The 2005 toll schedule offered overnight discounts for all CVs and off-peak I-PASS discounts for CVs for the first time.
+The off-peak I-PASS discount was discontinued at the end of 2008.
 These changes, in addition to an aggressive marketing campaign, increased I-PASS usage on the system from approximately 50 to approximately 75 percent of total transactions between 2004 and 2005.
 In 2005, ISTHA also joined the E-ZPass Inter-Agency Group, which is made up of toll agencies in the Midwest and Northeast United States.
 Membership in this group allows for sharing of an in-vehicle transponder for toll payment on all member facilities.
 This provides great benefits to long-haul CV drivers.